erautenberg/AdventOfCode2017/README.md

 Misc
 -----
 When I first started the challenge, I solved days 1-3 before deciding I'd like to post this to github and pretty it up a bit.
 I was experimenting with different file loading structures, and ended up browsing the [AdventOfCode subreddit](http://reddit.com/r/adventofcode), where I came across this amazing [post by askalski](https://www.reddit.com/r/adventofcode/comments/7q6s80/2017_optimized_solutions_in_c_195_ms_total/).
-I had no desire to go crazy with the optimization as I chose to write all of these scripts in C as a refresher for myself (the last time I really wrote C was several years ago in college--I'm mainly a JavaScript girl now).
-However, I really liked his clean solution of loading individual files for each day, so I took it a step further, allowing the user to choose whether they wanted to print the answers for all days, or just one.
+I really liked his clean solution of loading individual files for each day, so I took it a step further, allowing the user to choose whether they wanted to print the answers for all days, or just one.
 I also have print statements available in many of individual day files in order to print out special grids and structures that helped me solve the problem.
 I might add another param to allow you to toggle these on and off easily.
 We'll see ;)